QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ## Deploy and Run Clusters

-If Docker is not installed in your hosts, you can install Docker with following command:
+(Optional) If Docker is not installed in your hosts, you can install Docker with following command:
 ```bash
 # suppose your working directory is "$GOPATH/src/github.com/QuarkChain/goquarkchain/tests/loadtest/deployer"
 go run deploy_cluster.go --init_env